Metal Max: Data East era

 The first two games with a remake of the original game were released by video game company Data East.

 The first Metal Max was originally planned to be released before next-generation console Super Famicom's arrival, but it was prolonged.
-It was finally released in end of Famicom era, 24 May 1991, while Super Famicom has been released in November 1990 yet.
+It was released in end of Famicom era, 24 May 1991, while Super Famicom has been released in November 1990 yet.
 In television commercial message, the slogan "We've had enough of dragon-slaying" (竜退治はもう飽きた) was used.
 Compared with Dragon Quest and such games focused on story, Metal Max featured an open world similar as Square's Romancing SaGa.

 The first sequel Metal Max 2 was released in 1993 on Super Famicom, which improved in accessible aspect.

 Metal Max was remade on Super Famicom by Kuusoukagaku under the title Metal Max Returns.

 Long break

 From 1996 to 2005, no new Metal Max games were added to the series.
 After Metal Max 2 was released, Data East was asked about the third title but no answer was given by the company.
 Later the company went through troubles brought by management issues.
 Some companies also provided offers for developing a Game Boy title.
 During this period, the Japanese magazine Super Logo Design rumoured that Crea-Tech would publish Metal Max 3: Heart of Gold for the PlayStation.
 In a 2010 developer meeting, it was said that a PlayStation Metal Max 3 was conceived, but was given up due to development budget shortage.

 In 1999, Care-Tech announced that the sequel would be published for the Dreamcast, and tentatively named it Metal Max Overdrive, and planned to be published by ASCII Entertainment, then later renamed it Metal Max: Wild Eyes and announced to be released in winter 2000.
 Wild Eyes was significantly influenced by MMORPG EverQuest in many aspects, which included a full 3D seamless map.
-This proposal was called as "the greatest love story in Metal Max history".
-However, due to ASCII management goind badly and withdrawing from video game market, and other reasons, the game was cancelled.
+This proposal was called as "the greatest love story in Metal Max history", but due to ASCII management goind badly and withdrawing from video game market, and other reasons, the game was cancelled.

 In the late 1990s, Data East ran into financial trouble and sold the games' remake rights to help them survive.
 Now Production received the rights to remake SNES title Metal Max 2 and Metal Max Returns for Game Boy Advance.
 Metal Max 2's remake version was published in June 20, 2003 and named Metal Max 2 Kai; "Kai" is literally translated as "modified", referred to add some wanted and rent tanks.
 Due to bugs in the game 2 Kai, Now Production recalled all of the cartridges, and the publishing of version 1.1.
 Just 5 days after 2 Kai was released, Data East declared bankruptcy, then the trademark was registered by Shinjuku Express, and insolvency representative of Data East court failed.
 Shinjuku Express was terminated from Data East's bankruptcy trustee and Metal Max Returns Kai was cancelled.